ericchiang/blog/content/post/containers-from-scratch.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-If you're following along at home, you'll be able to view everything the server can see at [http://localhost:8000/](http://localhost:8000/).
+If you're following along at home, you'll be able to view everything the file server can see at [http://localhost:8000/](http://localhost:8000/).

 ## Creating namespaces with unshare

-How isolated is this chroot'd process?
-Let's run a top command on the host in another terminal.
+How isolated is this chrooted process?
+Let's run a command on the host in another terminal.

 ```
 $ # outside of the chroot
 $ top
 ```

-Sure enough, in the chroot we can see the "top" invocation.
+Sure enough, we can see the `top` invocation from inside the chroot.

 ```
 $ sudo chroot rootfs /bin/bash